 Plot Dæmons and World-building

-I personally keep information about individual countries and cities in smaller Dæmons closer to the stories they are directly involved in, as it makes costing Stories and Scenes easier, but technically they all belong to the Cycle Dæmon.
+I personally keep information about individual countries and cities in smaller Dæmons closer to the stories they are directly involved in, as it makes costing Stories and Scenes easier, but technically everything belongs to the Cycle Dæmon.

 When building your Plots it is often worth defining from your largest Rank down to your smallest, but is not necessary.
 You can begin from a single scene, extending it first into an Act, then a Story (you learn the Conflict as it is revealed to the players) and finally, due to lack of true resolution (see Conflicts further down) into an Arc, and then treat that Arc as a Frame Act of a Volume…

 However at any time you can benefit from taking a step back and looking at a bigger picture.
-It will give you more of an overview of where the plot is going, and let you construct some side-plots that explore interesting side Conflicts that may be emerging from the PCs choices.
+It will give you more of an overview of where the plot is going, and let you construct some side-plots that explore interesting side Conflicts that may be emerging from the PC’s (or NPC’s) choices.